Clinical Research Ethics Committee

 2. CV for Chief Investigator

-3. Proof of Insurance (see submission manual for details)
+3. Proof of Insurance (details included in the CREC submission manual)

-4. Signed Data Protection Impact Assessment (DPIA) or Proof of Approval from the Data Protection Officer for the sites(not required if explicit consent is being sought from study participants).
+4. Proof of Approval from the Data Protection Officer for the study site(s) if explicit consent is not being sought from study participants. (details included in the CREC submission manual)

 NB: Submission of these documents is mandatory.
 Failure to include them in your application will result in non-acceptance of the submission and you will not be permitted to re-apply during the current submission period.
 Your slot will be given to the next applicant.

-Details on further submission requirements and application forms are included in the submission manual which is available by emailing crecadmin@ucc.ie
+Further information on submission requirements and application forms are included in the CREC submission manual which is available by emailing crecadmin@ucc.ie

-Applications for new studies can be submitted between 10.00am on the first day of the submission period and 4:30pm on the last day of the submission period, if there are slots available.
+Applications for new studies can be submitted between 10.00am on the opening day of the submission period and 4:30pm on the last day of the submission period, if there are slots available.

 CHECKLIST